 For grantmakers, knowing how to evaluate a grantee's current financial health is more important than ever.
 But getting the number you need to make better grantmaking decisions can be confusing, counter-intuitive and frustrating.
 This highly interactive and engaging workshop will help grantmakers analyze audits, IRS Form 990’s and other financial documents to identify the key pieces of financial data they need to make better grantmaking decisions.

 Social Impact Bonds, Pay for Success, Impact Investing, Hybrids, B-Corps, PRIs, MRIs, Social Entrepreneurship.
 Just what exactly is all this buzz about?
 In many ways, it is ultimately about increasing the size of the pie.
 It is about thinking of new ways to attract more money from either the private sector or government to address the challenges we are facing in our local communities.
 How can nonprofits develop new and innovative approaches that increase impact?
 How can funders better leverage their assets to drive mission outcomes?
-Join this lively discussion of ways to think beyond the grant and how to scale impact.

 For grantmakers, knowing how to evaluate a grantee’s current financial health is more important than ever.
 Given today’s rapidly changing social sector, it is imperative that grantmakers have a comprehensive picture of a grantee’s financial performance - particularly in times of economic and political uncertainty.

 By aligning grant dollars to the financial and business needs of nonprofit organizations, grantmakers can better support nonprofit financial sustainability and leverage their limited resources to achieve better and more results.
 But in order to do so, it is critical that grantmakers have the ability to assess the financial health and condition of the organizations they support.